HarperDB/documentation/docs/developers/applications/README.md

 	async post(target, data) {
 		if (data.action === 'add-trick') {
 			const context = this.getContext();
+			// if we want to skip the default permission checks, we can turn off checkPermissions: target.checkPermissions = false;
+			const record = this.update(target);
-			if (record.owner !== context.user?.username) {
+			// and do our own/custom permission check: if (record.owner !== context.user?.username) {
 				throw new Error('Can not update this record');
 			}
-			// if we now want to skip the default permission checks, we can turn that off: target.checkPermissions = false;
-			const record = this.update(target);
 			record.tricks.push(data.trick);
 		}
 	}